 And from reading books, written by the people above and many others.

 My goal is to share with you things that I've learned over the years including my missteps (high ticket affiliate marketing), but more often the lessons I've learned from the books that I've accumulated over the years, plus links to videos and sites that you may find helpful, and whatever else I think is worth passing along.
-This will be done primarily through my broadcast emails.
+This will be done primarily through messages to my email list.

 For those whom are introverted like me, books are a great way to learn about network marketing - what it is and how to succeed, whether face-to-face or online.
 As this industry has become more widely accepted, more and more books are being written to keep up with the interest.